-There are many things to like about Dubia roaches.
-Nutrition, digestibility, taste…ease of feeding, convenience, and more.
+In broad terms, there are many things to like about Dubia roaches.
+Nutrition, digestibility, taste, ease of feeding, convenience, and more.
 We detail each of these below.
-By the end, we hope to convince you that Dubia roaches are worth a try.
-We think your bearded dragon will thank us.
-We hope you will too!
+By the end of this post we hope to convince you that Dubia roaches are worth a try.
+If our experience and the experiences of our customers is any indication, we think your bearded dragon will thank us!

 Bearded dragon diet basics